• 5 min read

 • Wipers: Windshield wipers must be working.

-• Tires: Ensure tires are properly inflated.
+• Tires: Ensure tires are properly inflated with adequate tread depth.

 Mental and Physical Prep for Success